 What about the burger?
 Nelson ordered a salad on the side.
 I needed to mention this in the hopes someone mocks him for it.

 He had the Essential Burger (I don’t think anyone had any sleepless nights coming up with this name) with Swiss cheese and sauteed onions.
-What did little ole’ me have?
+So what did little ole’ me have?

-The Essential Burger, of course, cause there’s only one burger on the menu.
-Unlike some people I know who eat a salad with their burger, I ordered a double with cheddar cheese.
+The Essential Burger, of course.
+Well, that’s cause there’s only one burger on the menu.
+So unlike some people I know who eat a salad with their burger, I ordered a double with cheddar cheese.

 It was a solid burger.
 The Essential Burger is your standard pub burger but done right.